• Skip to primary navigation

 Can Kielbasa and Sauerkraut be made in a slow cooker?

-The great thing about this simple recipe is you can make your kielbasa and sauerkraut in the slow cooker as well and is even easier.
-I have previously published crockpot sauerkraut and sausage, as a separate simple recipe since the process is a bit different.
+The great thing about this simple recipe is that you can also make your kielbasa and sauerkraut in the crock pot, which is even easier.
+I have previously published a separate, simple recipe for crockpot sauerkraut and sausage, asĀ the process is a bit different.

 Storing leftovers

-If you have any leftover kielbasa and sauerkraut, store leftovers in an airtight container or your entire refrigerator will smell like sauerkraut.
+Any leftover kielbasa and sauerkraut should be stored in an airtight container or your entire refrigerator will smell like sauerkraut.
 Leftovers can be reheated in the microwave or on the stovetop.
 It is best to enjoy them within five days.

 Kielbasa and sauerkraut recipe.